 Before considering the various tooth whitening options it is important to draw a distinction between the 2 types of discolouration;

-Intrinsic – these stains are present inside the tooth and often result from exposure to too much fluoride in childhood, certain medications (e.g. tetracycline), as well as the natural aging process.
-These types of stains tend to be gray or yellowish brown in colour.
+- Intrinsic – these stains are present inside the tooth and often result from exposure to too much fluoride in childhood, certain medications (e.g. tetracycline), as well as the natural ageing process.
+These types of stains tend to be grey or yellowish brown in colour.

 Professional Teeth Whitening

 Teeth whitening treatments offered by cosmetic dentists use concentrated peroxide based gel to literally bleach the teeth white.
 This can be carried out as a single in-surgery treatment lasting about an hour, home treatment using trays and gel provided by the dentist or a combination of the two.
 These treatments will deliver dramatic and immediate results against both extrinsic and intrinsic stains, though due to the intense nature of the treatment patients can experience short term sensitivity as a result.
 Typical costs range between £250-£500 a treatment.

 For those seeking a more subtle and gradual improvement in colour there are a number of over-the-counter products that are intended for use at home.
 For removal of surface stains it is recommended to use an electric toothbrush with a whitening head or a stand-alone tooth polisher (Superwhite), in conjunction with a specialist whitening toothpaste.
 These toothpastes contain tiny micro-polishing granules to scrub away stubborn stains and are safe to be used as a daily toothpaste.